 Hannah has steered the company to success, building a management consultancy dedicated to health and care and focused on supporting clients to address their most complex challenges and make lasting improvements to services.
 She provides in-depth experience of strategy development and delivery, organisational development and change, economic analysis, building capability and motivation, and navigating complex local and national politics.

-Hannah is a member of the Kings Fund General Advisory Council, a non-executive director for Lantum, and non-executive director for Imperial College.
+Hannah is a member of the Kings Fund General Advisory Council, and is a non-executive director for Lantum.

 Key areas of expertise

 - * Developing high-performance teams to facilitate cross-functional working towards a common set of goals

 - * Developing world-leading healthcare strategies which deliver transformational change